 What’s not to love?
 Readers say in rear-facing mode, the seat’s harness can be tricky to tighten.
 The lack of a belt lock-off for seat belt installs is a curious omission for a $200+ seat.
 Minor quibble: there is a level indicator, but only one side.
 And the fabric isn’t as soft to the touch as you’d expect for a $200+ seat, say some critics.
 The 4Ever is also quite heavy—fine if you won’t be moving this seat from vehicle to vehicle, but a pain otherwise.

-On the plus side, in the past few months, the price for the Graco 4Ever has drifted downward—from $300 when it debuted to $220 on Amazon as of April 2017.
-If $300 for a Graco convertible car seat sounded a bit rich, $220 is much more in the ballpark.
+On the plus side, in the past few months, the price for the Graco 4Ever has drifted downward—from $300 when it debuted to roughly $200 on Amazon as of October 2019.

 We’ll give this seat an A-.
 Graco’s all-in-one 4Ever seat comes as close as you can get to that mythical all-in-one nirvana.